Film finance: Overview

-Many outside of Hollywood fail to realize the longevity of film and television after-market income streams.
-Many commercial films and network television shows will make money for decades.
-For the investor who pays for part of the negative costs, the time value of money is important.
-For many movie investors the required rate of return for this "risky" investment may be 25% or more.
-This means that while there may be TV revenues for an additional ten years after the movie is released, the PV (present value) of those revenues is diminished by the required rate of return and the time it takes for these revenues to accrue.
-Ancillary revenues (VOD, DVD, Blu-ray, PPV, CATV, etc.), tend to accrue to the studio that purchased these residuals as part of their overall distribution deal.
-For many movie investors in the past, the theatrical box office was the primary place to gain a PV return on their investment.

-VaultML has developed technologies usually seen in high-frequency trading to predict box office success and investor risk using artificial intelligence.
+VaultML has developed specific technologies usually seen in the financial sector to predict box office success and investor risk using artificial intelligence.
 They claim to analyze over 300,000 elements from screenplay to form a basis for prediction.
 Based on their published future predictions for 2015 they out yielded the market on a return on investment basis.

 Ryan Kavanaugh of Relativity Media offered participation in profits to actors, rather than up-front fees, to lower production costs and keep profits protected.
 Kavanaugh has attempted to use data from major studios like Sony and NBC/Universal to build a complex Monte Carlo system to determine movie failure rates prior to production.
 His projects and business models have failed miserably, resulting in $500 million in losses.
 The box office results of his movies have been mixed, as there is no set ratios, blends, mixtures, method or secret crystal ball that can project movie revenues, investor risk, or rejection parameters.

 Slated is the first dedicated online film finance marketplace for professional equity investing.
-Combined with Slated's team, script and financial analysis, investors can have ownership in films.